dailymotion-oss/octopilot/docs/current-version/content/repos/pull-request.md

 - `--pr-body` (string): the body of the Pull Request.
 Default to the commit body and the commit footer.
 Note that you can use the [templating](#templating) feature here.
 - `--pr-body-update-operation` (string): the type of operation when updating a Pull Request's body: either `ignore` (keep old value), `replace`, `prepend` or `append`.
 Default is: `ignore` for "append" strategy, `replace` for "reset" strategy, and not applicable for "recreate" strategy.
 - `--pr-comment` (array of string): optional list of comments to add to the Pull Request.
+- `--pr-assignees` (array of string): optional list of assignees (Github usernames) to add to the Pull Request.
 - `--pr-labels` (array of string): optional list of labels to set on the pull requests, and used to find existing pull requests to update.
 Default to `["octopilot-update"]`.
 - `--pr-base-branch` (string): name of the branch used as a base when creating pull requests.
 Default to `master`.
 - `--pr-draft` (bool): if enabled, the Pull Request will be created as a draft - instead of regular ones.
 It means that the PRs can't be merged until marked as "ready for review".
 Default to `false`.